complexlogic/rsgain/README.md

 rsgain easy "C:\path\to\music library"
 ```

-This is all that is required for most users.
-Advanced users should see the [Scan Presets](#scan-presets) section for more information about the default settings and how to change them, if desired.
+Easy Mode assumes that you have you have your music library organized by album, so that each album is contained in its own folder.
+The album gain calculations rely on this assumption.
+If you do *not* have your music library organized by album, you should disable the album tags because the calculated values will not be valid. rsgain ships with a scan preset which can disable the album tags for you; invoke it with `-p no_album`.
+See the [Scan Presets](#scan-presets) section for more information about how the scan preset feature works.

 #### Multithreaded Scanning